ablaamim/Piscine-42/Shell/shell00/README.md

 ---

-advanced shell function / utilitaries
+advanced shell functions / utilitaries

-1) find = looking for file and return path ? find . -name hello.txt => find any file in the current directory where the name is hello.txt find . -type d => find any directory in the current directory find . -maxdepth 1 => depth in which you want to look (starting with 0 but 0 is just itself)
+1) find = looking for files
+find . -name hello.txt => find any file in the current directory where the name is hello.txt find . -type d => find any directory in the current directory find . -maxdepth 1 => depth in which you want to look (starting with 0 but 0 is just itself)